Deployment and Update FAQ

 Why am I seeing a message about a “Unique ID change detected”?

 This message appears when Rocket.Chat detects changes that may indicate a new deployment or a significant workspace configuration update.
-To prevent issues caused by cloned or duplicated deployments, Rocket.Chat uses a system called a fingerprint to verify the identity of each workspace.
+To prevent issues caused by cloned or duplicated deployments, Rocket.Chat uses a fingerprint system to verify the identity of each workspace.

 What is the Unique ID?

 The Unique ID is a hash that uniquely identifies a Rocket.Chat server.
 It is generated automatically the first time the server starts.
-This ID helps ensure that cloud features (e.g., license validation, push notifications) are only associated with a single workspace.
+This ID ensures that cloud features (such as license validation and push notifications) are associated with a single workspace.

 Why would the Unique ID trigger a warning?

-If a database is copied, for example, to clone, migrate, or scale a deployment, the Unique ID is copied too.
-This can unintentionally cause two deployments to share the same ID.
+f a database is copied (for example, during cloning, migration, or scaling), the Unique ID is copied as well.
+This can unintentionally result in multiple deployments sharing the same ID.

-To detect and prevent this, Rocket.Chat uses a fingerprint, which is based on:
+To detect this, Rocket.Chat uses a fingerprint based on:

 • The database connection string

-If either of these values changes, the fingerprint becomes invalid, and admins are asked to confirm whether the change was expected or part of a new deployment.
+If either of these values changes, the fingerprint becomes invalid, and admins are asked to confirm whether the change was expected or represents a new deployment.

 What should I do?